Tutorial: Enforce multifactor authentication for B2B guest users

 Choose Select apps, and then choose the link under Select.

-On the Select page, choose Microsoft Azure Management, and then choose Select.
+On the Select page, choose Windows Azure Service Management API, and then choose Select.

 On the New page, in the Access controls section, choose the link under Grant.

 On the Grant page, choose Grant access, select the Require multifactor authentication check box, and then choose Select.

 Under Enable policy, select On.

 Use the What If option to simulate sign-in

 On the Conditional Access | Policies page, select What If.